 Real-Time Engagement Tools

 Platforms that support live polls, quizzes, and interactive whiteboards see measurably higher engagement.
-A 2023 study from the Journal of Educational Technology found that lessons incorporating polling saw a 47% increase in student response rates compared to lecture-only formats.
+Research published in the International Journal of Emerging Technologies in Learning (2021) found that interactive polling features increase student participation rates in online courses.

 Screen Sharing Quality